catseye/Cfluviurrh/README.markdown

     time a jump statement is executed.
 *   an _emotion bank switch statement_, which is where the register reference is followed by a `=` followed by a `>`.
 The emotion bank is switched to the value in the register.
+The previous emotion bank number is then written to the register for posterity.
 If that emotion bank is not supported by the implementation, "an error occurs".
+An "error" may also "occur" if emotion bank switching is not supported by the implementation.

 Note that whitespace and comments are not allowed inside any statement which begins with a register reference.
 If an attempt is made to execute any